AET-DevOps25/team-git-it-together/docs/how_everything_works.md

 * **Traefik dashboard 404 or unreachable**

   * Check which port you mapped it to (default is 8080, but you can set it to another).
-  * You need to enable it via the right flags in `command:` section of Traefik service.
+  * You need to enable it via the right flags in the `command:` section of Traefik service.
   * Dashboard should be mapped to `web` entrypoint or a dedicated entrypoint like `dashboard`.

 * **CORS Issues**